 Hikkaduwa © email@example.com

 BeachesThe southern beaches of Sri Lanka are the most popular for tourists, with the main season extending from October to April when the monsoon has moved on and the sea is calm and tranquil under bright blue skies.
 Bentota is one of the loveliest resorts on the coastal road, featuring good hotels, water sports and a picturesque beach at the river mouth.
 Scuba divers enjoy Hikkaduwa, where there is a marine sanctuary abundant with coral and tropical fish, and the Kirinda Beach, just south of the town of Tissa, which also offers spectacular underwater sights.
 Close to the popular tourist resort town of Galle is Unawatuna, with its beautiful stretch of safe sandy beach.
 At Kudawella a novel feature is a blowhole that throws huge columns of water into the air whenever waves break on the rocks.
-For those who prefer small guesthouses and empty beaches over resorts, Koggala, Mirissa, Dickwella and Tangalle all remain relatively undiscovered beach areas.
+For those who prefer small guesthouses and empty beaches over resorts, Koggala, Mirissa, Dikwella and Tangalle all remain relatively undiscovered beach areas.
 The southern coastline of Sri Lanka was seriously damaged in the 2004 tsunami and it took many years for certain areas to be rebuilt, but the tourist resorts have all fully recovered and there is no longer much evidence of the catastrophe which marked the region for so long.

 Galle © Hash Milhan

-GalleThe port town of Galle, about 60 miles (100km) south of Colombo and a short distance west of Matara, is steeped in the heritage of the Dutch presence in Sri Lanka, and is dominated by the 36-hectare (89-acre) Dutch Fort, built in 1663, with its massive ramparts on a promontory.
+GalleThe port town of Galle, about 60 miles (100km) south of Colombo and a short distance west of Matara, is steeped in the heritage of the Dutch presence in Sri Lanka, and is dominated by the 36-hectare (89-acre) Dutch Fort, originally built by the Portuguese in 1588, with its massive ramparts on a promontory.
 Galle is a delightful and unexpected mixture of dilapidated colonial history and exotic, tropical beauty.
-Inside the walls of the fort, which has been declared a UNESCO World Heritage Site, is the oldest part of Galle, with Dutch homesteads, museums and churches, as well as the New Oriental Hotel, originally the home of the Dutch governors.
+Inside the walls of the fort, which has been declared a UNESCO World Heritage Site, is the oldest part of Galle, with Dutch homesteads, museums and churches, as well as Amangalla (formerly known as the New Oriental Hotel), originally the home of the Dutch governors.
 Galle is home to a creative community and has attracted many foreign artists, writers and poets.
 Inside the fort there are many galleries, boutiques and craft shops to investigate, and many travellers choose to spend a few nights in the fort, which is at once an interesting historical monument and a thriving modern centre.
 Galle has a small beach, but most sun-lovers find better beaches a little out of town along the coast road.
 Getting to Galle from Colombo is a treat, because both the train and bus routes wind along the coast, offering gorgeous views.
 It takes between two and four hours to get to Galle from the capital by bus or train.

 Laughing Buddha © Sudarshan V

 Wewurukannala TempleNot all Buddhist temples are ancient, nor are they all conservative affairs.
 The colourful and modern Wewurukannala Temple at Dikwella village near Matara is quite an eyeful, featuring hundreds of brightly painted and gilded models depicting scenes from the life of Buddha and numerous murals.
 There is also a Buddha effigy that is one of the world's tallest, equalling the height of a five-storey building, which visitors can ascend to enjoy the view from the top.
 The Buddha statue is the biggest in Sri Lanka, and other attractions at the temple include a resident elephant, a colourful Image House containing statues of gods and royalty, and the frightening Hall of Sin, which illustrates what is in store for the less-than-righteous in the Buddhist version of hell.
 Although it is an active temple and tourists should be respectful of worshippers, the temple complex is also full of various touts and salesmen trying to sell things and services to visitors.
 Those wanting to avoid the crowds should visit early in the morning.
-The temple is a short drive from both Dikwella and Matara and can be reached by tuk-tuk - just be sure to negotiate a price before setting off!
+The temple is a short drive from both Dikwella and Matara and can be reached by tuk-tuk - travellers should be sure to negotiate a price before setting off!